 Video of the Day

 According to the University of Maryland Medical Center, the two main types of alopecia are alopecia areata and androgenic alopecia.
-Alopecia areata is an autoimmmune disease where the body attacks its own hair follicles, causing hair loss.
+Alopecia areata is an autoimmune disease where the body attacks its own hair follicles, causing hair loss.
 Androgenetic alopecia is inherited.
 Other forms of alopecia include alopecia totalis, which is hair loss of the scalp, and alopecia universalis, which is the loss of all body hair.
 It is common for people with alopecia to lose and regrow hair repeatedly.
-People may suffer from soreness and itching before hair loss, but symptoms generally are very mild.
+People may have soreness and itching before hair loss, but symptoms generally are very mild.
 Alopecia is not contagious.